 - Slowly add the flour in thirds until it is fully incorporated in the batter.
 Fold in the chocolate chips by hand.

-- Chill the dough in the refrigerator for approximately 30 minutes, preferably 1 - 2 hours or overnight.
+- Chill the dough in the refrigerator for at least 30 minutes, preferably 1 - 2 hours or overnight.

-- Bring the oven to 325 degrees F line your baking sheet with parchment paper (I used the same parchment paper I toasted the coconut on) and form balls of dough using a tablespoon to measure the dough.
-Line the balls on the parchment paper about 2 inches apart and bake for about 10 - 12 minutes, or until the edges are golden and crispy.
+- Line the balls on the parchment paper about 2 inches apart and bake for about 10 - 12 minutes, or until the edges are golden and crispy.

 - Allow to sit on the baking sheet for a minute before transferring to a wire rack, then allow to cool completely.